awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 Systems Manager Automation simplifies common maintenance and deployment tasks of EC2 instances and other AWS resources\.
 Automation enables you to do the following:
 + Build Automation workflows to configure and manage instances and AWS resources\.
 + Create custom workflows or use pre\-defined workflows maintained by AWS\.
-+ Receive notifications about Automation tasks and workflows by using Amazon CloudWatch Events\.
++ Receive notifications about Automation tasks and workflows by using Amazon EventBridge\.
 + Monitor Automation progress and execution details by using the Amazon EC2 or the AWS Systems Manager console\.

 **Primary Components**